 Can You Drink Alcohol While Taking BPC-157?

 Yes.
-Based on available evidence, occasional moderate drinking does not appear to cause dangerous interactions with BPC-157.
+Based on available evidence, occasional moderate drinking does not cause dangerous interactions with BPC-157.

 Six published studies have tested BPC-157 against alcohol-induced damage in rodents.
 Every one found protective effects.
-None found that alcohol blocked or reduced BPC-157's activity.
+None found that alcohol blocked BPC-157's activity.

 But "safe to combine" and "optimal for healing" are different questions.